 After an en banc rehearing, the Federal Circuit reinstated the CIT’s order.
 The court held that the shareholder is a “person” within the meaning of § 1592(a), and that his actions were among those prohibited by that section.
 The court drew on a Supreme Court decision not mentioned in the earlier rulings, United States v.
 Mescall, 215 U.S. 26 (1909), which held that liability for customs violations was not limited to whoever made the actual customs entry.
 Another case, United States v.
 25 Packages of Panama Hats, 231 U.S. 358 (1913), also supported a broad reading of the statute.

 If you or your business is involved in a commercial dispute or other legal matter, you should consult with a knowledgeable and skilled business law lawyer.
 James G. Schwartz has represented Bay Area businesses since 1976.
-To schedule a free and confidential consultation to discuss your case, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to discuss your case, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Shareholder in S Corporation Must Pay Tax Despite Exclusion from Management, Pleasanton Business & Commercial Law Blog, June 16, 2014